Snake handling in Christianity: History

+Early Christianity

 Gnosticism

 In the 2nd century the Ophites reportedly handled snakes during their services, and also worshipped the serpent.

+Egyptian monasticism

+The Sayings of the Desert Fathers detail an Egyptian monk named Paul, who was said to be able to hold snakes in his hand and cut them open.
+The account attributes this ability to a special grace from God.

-In American Christianity
+American Christianity

 The practice of snake handling first appeared in American Christianity around 1910 and was associated with the ministry of George Went Hensley of Grasshopper Valley in southeastern Tennessee.
 Hensley's role in initiating the practice has been disputed by academic studies.
 Kimbrough notes that claims of Hensley being the originator of snake handling are usually found to be unsubstantiated by research, and the origins of the observance are unclear.
 Hood and Williamson similarly argue that the beginnings of Pentecostal snake-handling rituals cannot be ascribed to a single person, and that the observance arose independently on multiple occasions.

 However, historians agree that Hensley's advocacy, leadership, and particularly his personal charisma, were important factors in advancing the Pentecostal snake handling and spreading it throughout the southeast United States.
 Coverage of Hensley's ministry was influential in prompting various churches to include the practice in their services.
 The media has focused on popular snake handlers such as Hensley, and the deaths of ministers due to snakebite have received particular attention.